 AMTSO is a non-profit organization established to help improve the business conditions related to the development, use, testing and rating of anti-malware solutions.
 Anti-malware testing is the critical link between the vendor and end user and proper testing can establish that anti-malware solutions work as vendors claim.
 However, improper testing can create misleading results and leave corporations and consumers with inadequate protection that risks both their privacy and security.
 In addition, the lack of proper testing protocols can create unnecessary expense for vendors, which ultimately can impact the amount of resources devoted to research and development, and shift focus from critical threat detection toward compliance with opaque or unfair testing procedures.

 A key part of AMTSO’s mission has been to establish protocols relating to testing behavior within the industry.
 In 2008, AMTSO adopted principles for testing that have been widely adopted as best practices for anti-malware testers.
 However, these general principles did not provide the structure necessary to improve testing conditions on a global scale.
-To solve this problem, AMTSO has driven a cross-industry effort to develop globally applicable testing standards and a related certification program.
+To solve this problem, AMTSO has driven a cross-industry effort to develop globally applicable testing standards and a related accreditation program.
 This standard is based on a premise that although testers and vendors must retain their independence, proper anti-malware testing cannot occur if the relationship is adversarial.
-We believe that the AMTSO standards and certification program has the potential to create a higher level of customer trust through more consistent testing and improvement in industry behavior, and by helping to ensure that anti-malware solution testing is open, transparent, fair, accurate and reliable.
+We believe that the AMTSO standards and accreditation program has the potential to create a higher level of customer trust through more consistent testing and improvement in industry behavior, and by helping to ensure that anti-malware solution testing is open, transparent, fair, accurate, and reliable.

 Suggestions for improvement of this standard are welcome.
 They should be sent to the Chairperson of the AMTSO Standards Committee via email to: standards@amtso.org.